LouieMorais/PicEthnic/README.md

 # PicEthnic
- Testing the DeepFace Python script
+ Testing the DeepFace Python script which scans a folder with pictures of people's faces and returns the approximate ethnic group each picture belongs to.